nmshd/documentation/_docs_operate/connector-cli-operations.md

 # End automatic generation
 ---

-The following guide provides step-by-step instructions for configuring the command-line interface (CLI) of the Connector and performing essential operations using it.
+The following guide provides step-by-step instructions for [configuring](#setup) the command-line interface (CLI) of the Connector and performing essential [operations](#operations) using it.

 ## Setup

+Different Connector setups may require different approaches to executing the available commands provided by the Connector CLI.

 ### Setup with Docker Compose